 Table A.5: Energy resolution for detector 1 with cooler on and cooler off and the difference of the two measurements for each respective detector temperature.
+In addition, the cooler drive voltage has been included for reference 128

+Table A.6: Energy resolution for detector 2 with cooler on and cooler off and the difference of the two measurements for each respective detector temperature.
+In addition, the cooler drive voltage has been included for reference 129

-In addition, the cooler drive voltage has been included for reference 126
+Table A.7: Energy resolution for detector 3 with cooler on and cooler off and the difference of the two measurements for each respective detector temperature.
+In addition, the cooler drive voltage has been included for reference 130

-Table A.6: Energy resolution for detector 4 with cooler on and cooler off and the difference of the two measurements for each respective detector temperature.
-In addition, the cooler drive voltage has been included for reference 127
+Table A.8: Energy resolution for detector 4 with cooler on and cooler off and the difference of the two measurements for each respective detector temperature.
+In addition, the cooler drive voltage has been included for reference 131